eclipse-hono/hono/site/documentation/content/admin-guide/jdbc-device-registry-config.md

 ## Messaging Configuration

-The Device Registry uses a connection to an *AMQP 1.0 Messaging Network* and/or an *Apache Kafka cluster* to
+The Device Registry uses a connection to an *AMQP 1.0 Messaging Network*, an *Apache Kafka cluster* and/or *Google Pub/Sub* to
 * send [Device Provisioning Notification]({{< relref "/api/event#device-provisioning-notification" >}}) event messages to convey provisioning related changes regarding a device, to be received by downstream applications,
 * send notification messages about changes to tenant/device/credentials data, to be processed by other Hono components.

 For the event messages a connection to a *Apache Kafka cluster* is used by default, if configured.
-If both kinds of messaging are configured, the decision which one to use is done according to the [Tenant Configuration]({{< relref "admin-guide/hono-kafka-client-configuration#configuring-tenants-to-use-kafka-based-messaging" >}}).
+If more than one kind of messaging is configured, the decision which one to use is done according to the [Tenant Configuration]({{< relref "admin-guide/hono-kafka-client-configuration#configuring-tenants-to-use-kafka-based-messaging" >}}).

 For notification messages, the Kafka connection is used by default, if configured.
-Otherwise the *AMQP messaging network* is used.
+Otherwise the *AMQP messaging network* or *Google Pub/Sub* is used.

 ### AMQP 1.0 Messaging Network Connection Configuration